 There are numerous walks and cycleways in and around Scarning, of various lengths and landscape.

 There is an interactive Norfolk County Council website that shows eight footpaths within the parish boundary and numerous more linking through to Gressenhall, Dereham, Wendling and Shipdham.
+The following is a screenshot from the NCC website showing the footpaths within Scarning, though they are better viewed on their website.

 Walking In England